microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 ## Feedback

-If you have any feedback please file a GitHub issue [here](https://github.com/microsoft/OpenAPI.NET/issues) The team is looking forward to hear your experience trying the new version and we hope you have fun busting out your OpenAPI 3.1 descriptions.
+If you have any feedback please file [a new GitHub issue](https://github.com/microsoft/OpenAPI.NET/issues) The team is looking forward to hear your experience trying the new version and we hope you have fun busting out your OpenAPI 3.1 descriptions.